mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 }
 ```

-The `Toggle` method is where the selection state gets updated visually when the `IsOn` is mutated:
+The `Toggle` method is where the toggle state gets updated visually when the `IsOn` is mutated:

 ```csharp
 void Toggle()